 Gmail Integration

-The Gmail MCP Server facilitates AI-powered email workflows:
+The Gmail MCP Server facilitates AI-powered email workflows, including governed search, retrieval, drafting, and controlled send flows.

-These pre-built connectors represent significant value: each eliminates weeks of custom development while providing authentication, monitoring, and governance controls that custom integrations often lack.
+These pre-built connectors represent significant value: each reduces custom development while providing authentication, monitoring, and governance controls that custom integrations often lack.

 Unified AI Client Management